 The primary focus of NPH and The Foundry Publishing will always be the Church of the Nazarene.
 We chose our new name because it points us back to John Wesley’s first chapel, The Foundry Church, established in 1739 in London.
 We are leaning into our past to help us create a new future.
 We believe that “The Foundry” is a powerful metaphor that anchors us in our rich history but will open the door to new audiences who need to hear the Wesleyan message.

 3. What are some of the newer Foundry titles?

 The Foundry Publishing will focus on theology, spiritual formation, pastoral resources, and youth and children’s ministry.
-We’re very excited about our new Foundry books including Mildred Bangs Wynkoop: Her Life and Thought, Understanding Your Muslim Neighbor, Edison Churches, and Whatever Happened to Evangelicalism?, our recent church-wide initiative for Advent, Long-Expected Jesus, and our downloadable pastor’s resource for Lent 2018, Experiencing Lent.
+We’re very excited about our new Foundry books including Mildred Bangs Wynkoop: Her Life and Thought, Understanding Your Muslim Neighbor, and Whatever Happened to Evangelicalism?, our recent church-wide initiative for Advent, Long-Expected Jesus, and our downloadable pastor’s resource for Lent 2018, Experiencing Lent.
 Also, with the launch of The Foundry Kids product line, we have a team devoted to creating ministry resources for children and families.
 Of course, we are very much looking forward to finishing the New Beacon Bible Commentary set, which is scheduled for completion in 2019.

 4. What future projects will be the focus of Foundry?